 The next morning I was more ready.
 Walking through Central Hua Hin, in sloppy sports shorts, water gun in my hand and the typical colorful Hawaii-type shirt worn on songkran.
 I was looking for action.
 But before I found any waterfights, damage hit from above.
 A mega splash on my head, then I looked up rather infuriated.
-My anger turned into a smile when I saw this tiny, skinny, grey – haired Chinese looking lady which by all means would be considered very old in Thailand standing on a small iron balcony on the second floor of a shophouse.
+My anger turned into a smile when I saw this tiny, skinny, grey – haired, Chinese looking lady who by all means would be considered very old in Thailand.
+She stood on a small iron balcony on the second floor of a shophouse.

 She was smiling back at me.

 –Sorry, Never attack farang before she bursted out.
 You are the first on my list now..

 I was glad then that I was her first farang target.

-With the huge amounts of alcohol combined with water splashing and driving, it is not difficult to understand the peak Thailand sees of traffic accidents during these days.
+With the huge amounts of alcohol combined with water splashing and driving, it is not difficult to understand the peak Thailand sees of traffic accidents during songkran.

 Anyhow, Songkran 2021 is from April 13-15th.
 No water splashing at the usual places at least.
 Only digital splashing encouraged!!!
 So below is my contribution:

 More Traditional Songkran

 However, there is a much more traditional aspect to Songkran as well.

 “The word “Songkran” comes from the Sanskrit word saṃkrānti, literally “astrological passage”, meaning transformation or change.
 It coincides with the rising of Aries on the astrological chart and with the New Year of many calendars of South and South East Asia, in keeping with the Buddhist calendar.
 The New Year takes place at virtually the same time as the new year celebrations of many countries in South Asia like China (Dai People of Yunnan Province), Laos, Myanmar, Cambodia, Nepal, Bangladesh, India, and Sri Lanka.”
 Source Wikipedia.